 Join a Tour

 Another alternative is to join a group tour around Tasmania.
-Tourradar lists several small group adventure tours between 3 and 16 days long, with varied travel styles including basic, adventure, hiking, family trips, and comfort.
+GetYourGuide lists several small group tours in and around Tasmania.

 The Best Times to Visit Tasmania